 Also, several blogs and podcasts have made that same suggestion.
 Because when you think about it, having ten little t-shirts floating around in the vast ocean that is Amazon — it’s not very likely you’ll stumble upon random buyers and organic traffic.

 Moving quickly out of the lower tiers will allow you the opportunity to build your brand and experiment with different designs.

 Moving from Tier 25 to Tier 100 in the Merch by Amazon Program

-My overall strategy, which I believe helped generate these sales, was keyword research and pushing my top sellers.
-When I first started, I had an idea of a few niches I wanted to focus on.
-Over time, I’m beginning to see which designs are rising above others in terms of sales.
+My overall strategy, which helped generate these sales, was keyword research and pushing my top sellers.
+When I first started, I knew a few niches I wanted to focus on.
+However, I’m beginning to see which designs are rising above others in sales over time.

 Additionally, I’ve been focusing on boosting the listings that have customer ratings.

 I’m sure when you go on Amazon to search for an item, one of the first criteria you choose is a 4+ star rating.
 (I know I do that!)
 Having a positive customer rating does wonders for increasing Merch by Amazon sales.

 Therefore, I believe Amazon favors results that have customer ratings and will, in general, display them in search results before others.
 That’s my theory anyway.

 As a best practice, I’ll intermittently review my listings that have ratings and modify them to include more keywords in the description.
 So, for example, if a particular holiday comes up, I may insert phrases related to that (if appropriate).
 And basically, do an overhaul on keyword optimization.